AIRADLABS/SOLBOT-PHP/README.md

 &nbsp;&nbsp;&bull; Copy your credentials to a notepad and save the file on your computer or flash drive!

-This SDK contains one class named solbot that currently supports the following methods:
+THe SDK contains one class named solbot that currently has the following methods as of v0.5 (pre-release)

 Methods